FAQ - Frequently Asked Questions

 An extremely strong magnetic field, e.g. a large neodymium super magnet, can weaken or annihilate the magnetisation of an AlNiCo magnet and even switch its north and south pole.
 The super magnet is much more resistant to an "interfering field" than an AlNiCo magnet.
 Technically speaking, the super magnet has a much higher coercive field.

-Magnet strength and the maximum energy product (BH)maxThe attributes "attractive force" and "power of resistance" are usually combined in the physical value "maximum energy product" (BH)max (see physical magnet data).
+Maximum energy product (BH)maxThe attributes "attractive force" and "power of resistance" are usually combined in the physical value "maximum energy product" (BH)max (see physical magnet data).

 According to the current state of the art, the grade 52 corresponds to the largest possible maximum energy product of a permanent magnet: